Innovative eco-solutions for customers

 In 2005, CMA CGM was the first maritime company to conceive and invest in bamboo-floor containers.
 These innovative containers are the product of a joint thinking between CMA CGM and one of their customers.
 Their objective is to limit the usage of precious wood from tropical species while improving the technical qualities of containers.

 In September 2008, CMA CGM started an experiment by introducing the first “Light steel” containers in its fleet.
-These containers made with “High tensile” steel save 550kg of the high-cube container’s tare weight while preserving its structural qualities.
+These containers (now 100,000 TEUs) made with “High tensile” steel save 550kg of the high-cube container’s tare weight while preserving its structural qualities.